AP Statistics with Chang

 - Does the death penalty prevent murders from occurring?

-- How do voters feel about a current ballot issue or presidential candidate?
+- How do voters feel about a current ballot issue or presidential candidates?

 - How effective is a new treatment for patients with AIDS?